 Who do you buy beef from and where do you buy it?

-These two questions are usually one in the same.
+These two questions are usually one and the same.

 A local farmer who is willing to work with a local butcher to sell beef to individual customers.
-Again, please check your local and state regulations.
+Again, please check the local and state regulations.

-B. Are the calves given antibiotic regimen or only give antibiotics when they are sick?
+- Are the calves given antibiotic regimens or only give antibiotics when they are sick?